Table of Contents

 3) Regular Medicaid / Aged, Blind or Disabled (ABD) – An entitlement; anyone who is eligible will receive assistance.
 Various long-term care benefits, such as personal care assistance or adult day care, may be available.

-In West Virginia, the West Virginia Department of Health and Human Services (DHHR), Bureau for Medical Services (BMS) is the agency that administers the state’s Medicaid program.
+While Medicaid is jointly funded by the state and federal government, each state administers its program within federally set parameters.
+In WV, the West Virginia Department of Health and Human Services (DHHR), Bureau for Medical Services (BMS) is the administering agency.

 Income & Asset Limits for Eligibility